-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again.
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again

-In FY 2021-2022, the City allocated \$30,000 for the Rapid Rehousing Program, which was administered through Interval House.
-The program targeted victims of domestic violence and their children seeking emergency shelters while waiting for permanent housing.
+In FY 2022-2023, the City allocated \$31,963 for the Rapid Rehousing Program, which was administered through Illumination Foundation.
 The program also provided security deposits and rental assistance payments directly to landlords on behalf of participants, housing stability case management, legal services for housing needs, and credit repair assistance.
 The services are designed to seamlessly transition clients into suitable and stable permanent housing.
+The funds used for the rapid rehousing program in FY 2022-2023 provided personal and financial assistance to 5 Garden Grove households.